alextaylorjones/PhenoForecaster/README.md

 * Run PhenoForecaster.exe in target folder.

 ## Installing on Different Operating Systems:
-* [cx Freeze](https://anthony-tuininga.github.io/cx_Freeze/).
+*Cross platform support through [cx Freeze](https://anthony-tuininga.github.io/cx_Freeze/).
 Source code is included as PhenoForecaster.py, use ``python setup.py build`` to build.
 Note: numpy, pandas, Tkinter must be installed for this to work.
 Current installation using Python 2.7.x.